Null-B/Desktop-server/readme.md

 [More information and how the script works on our wiki](https://github.com/Null-B/Desktop-server/wiki)
 You install requirements manually or use the autorun.sh script.
 That will install and execute the script.
-If you chose to do the requirements install manualy.
 You will frist need to clone the repository with this comand:

 ``` bash
 > git clone https://github.com/Null-B/dotfiles